M (James Bond): Bernard Lee: 1962–1979

 M was played by Bernard Lee from the first Bond film, Dr. No (1962), until Moonraker (1979).
 In line with Fleming's character, he is given the name of Miles in The Spy Who Loved Me.
 In Dr. No, M refers to his record of reducing the number of operative casualties since taking the job, implying someone else held the job recently before him.
 The film also saw M refer to himself as head of MI7; Lee had originally said MI6, but was overdubbed with the name MI7 prior to the film's release.
 Earlier in the film, the department had been referred to as MI6 by a radio operator.

-A number of Bond scholars have noted that Lee's interpretation of the character was in line with the original literary representation; Cork and Stutz observed that Lee was "very close to Fleming's version of the character", while Rubin commented on the serious, efficient, no-nonsense authority figure.
-Smith and Lavington, meanwhile, remarked that Lee was "the very incarnation of Fleming's crusty admiral."
+A number of Bond scholars have noted that Lee's interpretation of the character was in line with the original literary representation; John Cork and Collin Stutz observed that Lee was "very close to Fleming's version of the character", while Rubin commented on the serious, efficient, no-nonsense authority figure.
+Jim Smith and Stephen Lavington, meanwhile, remarked that Lee was "the very incarnation of Fleming's crusty admiral."

 Lee died of cancer in January 1981, four months into the filming of For Your Eyes Only and before any of his scenes could be filmed.
-Out of respect, no new actor was hired to assume the role and, instead, the script was re-written so that the character is said to be on leave, with his lines given to either his Chief of Staff Bill Tanner or the Minister of Defence, Sir Frederick Gray.
+Out of respect, no new actor was hired to assume the role and, instead, the script was re-written so that the character is said to be on leave, with his lines given to either his Chief of Staff Bill Tanner (James Villiers) or the Minister of Defence, Sir Frederick Gray (Geoffrey Keen).
 Later films referred to Lee's tenure as head of the service, with a painting of him as M in MI6's Scottish headquarters during the 1999 installment The World Is Not Enough.